N4v1ds0n/PP5-predictive_analysis/README.md

 Validation:

-    The model achieved strong performance metrics (e.g., accuracy, precision, recall) on the validation and test sets.
+- The model achieved strong performance metrics (e.g., accuracy, precision, recall) on the validation and test sets.

-    Learning curves showed convergence without significant overfitting.
+- Learning curves showed convergence without significant overfitting.

-    Grad-CAM heatmaps and model interpretability tools indicated focus on mildew regions.
+- Confusion matrices, classification report, ROC curce and AUC score showed excelling results the AUC score was 1 which is a perfect score

+Conclusion:
+The model can make very reliable predictions on the test data and distinguish between healthy and mildew-infected leaves.

-### Hypothesis 4: The Model Can Generalize Beyond the Training Domain
+### Hypothesis 4: The model might have difficulties to Generalize Beyond the Training Domain

-Statement: A model trained on clean, uniformly staged leaf images can generalize effectively to real-world conditions where leaves appear in varied lighting, angles, and backgrounds.
+Statement: A model trained on clean, uniformly staged leaf images might have problems to effectively extraploate to to real-world conditions where leaves appear in varied lighting, angles, and backgrounds.
+If the leaves are not photographed under the same conditions the model might be misclassifying.

-Rationale: For the model to be practically useful in the field, it must handle natural variability — including non-isolated leaves, overlapping foliage, crumpling, varying lighting conditions, or inconsistent focus — none of which are present in the curated training dataset.
+Rationale: For the model to be practically useful in the field, it should handle natural variability — including non-isolated leaves, overlapping foliage, crumpling, varying lighting conditions, or inconsistent focus — none of which are present in the curated training dataset.
+Otherwise the model will still be useful, but much more difficult to apply.

 Validation:

-    Real-world test images (taken in natural farm environments) were used to evaluate model robustness.
+    A set of real-world test images (generated by AI, but realistic) were used to evaluate model robustness.

     Performance on these out-of-distribution (OOD) images was significantly lower, revealing overreliance on artificial features like consistent background, brightness, and contrast.

     Attempts to compensate using Test-Time Augmentation (TTA) and extensive data augmentation yielded only marginal improvements, underscoring the importance of representative training data.

 Conclusion:
-This hypothesis did not hold under current conditions.
 The model suffers from poor extrapolation due to the highly uniform dataset.
-For deployment-ready performance, substantial improvements must be made through:
+For field-ready performance, substantial improvements should be made through:

-    Dataset diversification (adding naturally captured leaf images),
+- Dataset diversification (adding naturally captured leaf images),

-    Domain adaptation techniques, or
+- Domain adaptation techniques, or

-    Synthetic data generation that mimics field conditions.
+- Synthetic data generation that mimics field conditions.

 ## Model Architecture